vdsass/fullstack-nanodegree-vm/vagrant/tournament/README.md

 #Introduction

-This is the markdown file that describes setup and use of the Tournament project that runs under a Vagrant virtual machine (VM) prescribed by the Udacity Project Guide.
-This description assumes you have Python 2 and PostgreSQL installed on the local machine.
+This is the markdown file that describes setup and use of the Tournament project that runs under a Vagrant virtual machine (VM) described by the Udacity Project Guide.
+This description assumes you have Git, Git Bash, Vagrant, Python 2, and PostgreSQL installed on the local machine.

 1. On the local machine navigate to the directory where the tournament